edsondsouza/edsondsouza/README.md

 I love to code and I am here to learn about various technologies that can help people in improving their life.

-I love GitHub and it is my dream company.

 - I am currently learning Blockchain, DevOps, and Data Structures and Algorithms
 - You can contact me at [my mail](mailto:edsonsouzadev@outlook.com)